 So, AirKnight.
-A voxel-based SHMUP, two of my favorite things mixed together with (hopefully) positive results – not all crazy ideas are worth exploring, after all!
+A voxel-based SHMUP, two of my favourite things mixed together with (hopefully) positive results – not all crazy ideas are worth exploring, after all!
 I do like the thought of everything being destructible down to the last voxel, though.
-Most SHMUPs tend to focus purely on taking down hostile aircraft and little else, so this’ll definitely be a breath of fresh air.
+Most SHMUPs tend to focus purely on taking down hostile aircraft and little else, so that’ll definitely be a breath of fresh air.

 I’m not entirely sure exactly how the game will play, as the details are incredibly scarce at this point, outside of potential platform availability and a release window.
 So in case you didn’t catch it in the title, RetroSouls is aiming for September 2013, though supporters of the $5 alpha tier will be able to get their hands on such a build as early as July.
 What?
 Alpha tier?
 Supporters?
 Oh right, forgot to mention his Indiegogo campaign!

 Game uses my own voxel engine called “VoxyEngine”.
 It’s written with C# + XNA, so i can easy port it to many platforms using MonoGame.